Junnielexia/DATA-ANALYSIS-TRAINING/DATA ANALYSIS ZERO TO HERO GUIDE.md

 ![Screenshot (109)](images/Screenshot%20(109).png)
 ***

-# POERBI AND POWERQUERY A GUIDE
+# POWER-BI AND POWERQUERY A GUIDE

 ## Data Cleaning and Analysis with Power BI